One question I am often asked is “how many sites should I have?” It’s an important question and one worth considering carefully.

-Now imaging trying to do that across 5 sites.
+Now imagine trying to do that across 5 sites.
 Or 50 sites.

 It is far better … FAR better … to learn these skills on one site and then duplicate your success as many times as you like.

-Using my own business as an example – the same skills that took me from being a member of the Directory of Ezines to being the owner of the company in 18 months are the skills I am using this week to market my 24 products.
+Using my own business as an example – the same skills that took me from being a member of the Directory of Ezines to being the owner of the company in 18 months are the skills I am using this week to market my 40 other products.

 Are my skills better now than they were 15 years ago?
 Yes.

 Are the core tasks different?
 Not very much.